Bust of the emperor Caligula

 Why Caligula turned to Alexander

-To be a Roman emperor you had to be a military man, and if you weren’t you had to at least pretend to be one.
+To be a Roman emperor, you had to be a military man; and if you weren’t a military man, you at least had to pretend to be.
 Caligula was only 25 when he came to power, and although 25 years was more than enough time for most aristocratic Romans to gain valuable military experience, Caligula had spent his teens and early twenties shut away on the Island of Capri with Tiberius.
-There he’d been forced to keep his head down, trying to survive the toxic environment of paranoia, executions, and the emperor’s increasingly twisted sexual degeneracy.
+There he had been forced to keep his head down, trying to survive the toxic environment of paranoia, executions, and—if we believe the sources—the emperor’s increasingly twisted sexual degeneracy.

-So it makes sense that when Caligula eventually came to power, he had to look for inspiration elsewhere.
-For sure his father Germanicus provided a great role model.
+It makes sense that when Caligula eventually came to power, he had to look for inspiration elsewhere.
+For sure, his father Germanicus provided a great role model.
 But Germanicus was long dead, and his consignment to the underworld meant he had never come to realise his potential on earth.
 Then again, his father had taken an incredible role model of his own in Alexander; one who was daring, driven and oozed militarism.
 Why shouldn’t Caligula do the same?

 The big occasion on which Caligula donned Alexander’s breastplate was when he constructed a bridge of ships across the Bay of Baia sometime in 39 AD.
 After spending the day riding up and down it on horseback—supposedly to retrospectively disprove a prophecy that he would sooner ride across the waters of Baiae than become emperor—he spent the evening leading some kind of military procession which quickly descended into a Bacchic rave.
 So much alcohol was consumed that several of Caligula’s companions fell into the water.
 Instead of helping them out, however, the emperor ordered them to be held underwater with oars as he fell about laughing.